2338 Sarah Street

 Daniel has been making pottery since 1972.
 Pure white porcelain clay is usually used, creating the ideal background for Fireborn's high-fired, vibrant, Asian-inspired glazes, such as chun, celadon, tenmoku, shino, and copper red.

-Next Firing will be in late March.
+The next kiln opening wil be September 2, 2015.
 I am experimenting with ash glazes and glaze spraying, and have some very exciting new work.
-I made several very tall ash glazed jars an bottles.
+I made several very tall ash glazed jars and bottles.

 Kiln openings are always exciting.
 It is like Christmas morning, but it happens more than once a year!
 There are always surprises and the best is when an experimental glaze or technique is transformed by the fire into a beautiful work of art (FireBORN i.e. birthed in fire).
 There is always something new.